 3.)
 When I talked to the NSA recruiter, she introduced me to a language immersion program at Middlebury College in Vermont over the summer.
 I would sign a pledge to not speak English for three months, instead opting to live and learn in full Arabic.
 Since every resource on the internet spouts that the best way to achieve fluency in a language is through immersion, wouldn’t this be an incredible step towards achieving that goal, as well as being an amazing experience?
 I’ll definitely do my research.

-Ethan Weiland is a first year student at The Ohio State University, pursuing a dual major in Criminology and Arabic.
+Ethan Weiland is a first year student at The Ohio State University, pursuing a dual major in Criminology and Philosophy.
 In addition, he is a Politics, Society, and Law Scholar.
-After college, Ethan plans to join the military and then pursue his dream of becoming a Special Agent with the FBI.
+After college, Ethan plans to join the military and then pursue his dream of working for the DEA.

 Originally from New England, Ethan Weiland graduated from Shepherd Hill Regional High School in Dudley, Massachusetts in the spring of 2017.
 He excelled academically in high school, finishing in the top 5% of his class with a 4.16 GPA.
 Outside of the classroom, Ethan was a three-sport varsity athlete (cross country, indoor track, outdoor track) and helped lead the cross country team to its first ever All State Meet during his senior year.
 While in high school, Ethan traveled abroad with the foreign language club twice and attended the prestigious Boys State program at the conclusion of his junior year.

-In his free time, Ethan loves to read anything he can get his hands on, listen to alternative music, workout, and watch soccer..
-He highly values toughness, discipline, and adventure.
+In his free time, Ethan loves to read anything he can get his hands on, listen to alternative music, workout, and watch soccer.
+He highly values virtue, ambition, intelligence, and adventure.